 It is anticipated that some area-specific plans will be updated and new plans adopted in the future.
-When adopted, these plans will amend the Comprehensive Plan and may refine the 2040 Land Use Plan Map.
-To that end, the Area-specific Plans map at right should be updated as new plans are approved.
+When adopted, these plans will amend the Comprehensive Plan and refine the Anchorage 2040 Land Use Map.

-New and updated plans are expected to maintain or increase housing and employment capacity and help achieve the citywide goals, policies, and growth strategies.
-Proposed departures from the 2040 LUP should be evaluated using the guidance of Comprehensive Plan goals and policies for land use, transportation, infrastructure, allocation of future growth, and impacts to other parts of the community.
-See Section 3.2 Strategy 12 for further guidance on updates and amendments to the Comprehensive Plan.
+However, new and updated plans are expected to maintain or increase housing and employment capacity and help achieve the citywide goals, policies, and growth strategies.
+Departures from the 2040 LUP should be evaluated using the guidance of Comprehensive Plan goals and policies for land use, transportation, infrastructure, allocation of future growth, and impacts to other parts of the community.
+Additional information regarding Comprehensive Plan updates and amendments is provided in Section 3.